kanthaus/kanthaus.online/user/pages/10.about/50.visiting/default.en.md

 ## Safety
 - There are no smoke detectors or fire extinguishers: don't leave naked flames unattended.
 - There may be sharp objects on the floor/ground: take care if walking barefoot.
-- There may be areas with untreated mold: please be careful whilst we work on them.
 - There is [Hylotox 59 pesticide](https://de.wikipedia.org/wiki/Hylotox) (Lindane and DDT) in the attic wood: please watch out for and read the info poster before going there.

 ## Info